Sterile neutrino: Detection attempts

 The number of neutrinos and the masses of the particles can have large-scale effects that shape the appearance of the cosmic microwave background.
 The total number of neutrino species, for instance, affects the rate at which the cosmos expanded in its earliest epochs: More neutrinos means a faster expansion.
-The Planck Satellite 2013 data release is compatible with the existence of a sterile neutrino.
-The implied mass range is from 0±– eV/c2.
+The Planck satellite found no significant evidence of sterile neutrinos and largely excluded models with more than one sterile flavor, setting up a tension with lab experiments that consistently find evidence of sterile neutrinos.
 In 2016, scientists at the IceCube Neutrino Observatory did not find any evidence for the sterile neutrino.

 However, in May 2018, physicists of the MiniBooNE experiment reported a stronger neutrino oscillation signal than expected, a possible hint of sterile neutrinos.

-Since then, in October 2021, the MicroBooNE experiment's first results showed no hints of sterile neutrinos, rather finding the results aligning with the Standard Model's three neutrino flavours.
-This result had not found an explanation for MiniBooNE's anomalous results, however.

 The experiment Neutrino-4 started in 2014 with a detector model and continued with a full-scale detector in 2016–2021 obtained the result of the direct observation of the oscillation effect at parameter region Δm = (7.3 ± 0.13_{st} ± 1.16_{syst}) eV^{2}/c^{4} and sin^{2}2θ_{14} = 0.36 ± 0.12_{stat} (2.9σ).
 The simulation showed the expected detector signal for the case of oscillation detection.

 In June 2022, the BEST experiment released two papers observing a 20±– % deficit in the production of the isotope germanium expected from the reaction ^{71}Ga + → + ^{71}Ge.
 The so-called "Gallium anomaly" suggests that a sterile neutrino explanation could be consistent with the data.

 In January 2023, the STEREO experiment published its final result, reporting the most precise measurement of the antineutrino energy spectrum associated with the fission of uranium-235.
 The data is consistent with the Standard Model and rejects the hypothesis of a light sterile neutrino with a mass of around 1 eV/c2.

 In 2023 results of searches by the CMS set new limits for sterile neutrinos with masses of 2±– GeV/c2.

+In October 2021, the MicroBooNE experiment's first results showed no hints of sterile neutrinos, rather finding the results aligning with the Standard Model's three neutrino flavours.
+The MicroBooNE collaboration released a new result in December 2025 that effectively excludes the entire single light sterile neutrino model parameter space to a 95% confidence interval.
+Even though the single light sterile neutrino model cannot explain the LSND and MiniBooNE anomalies, there are still several other sterile neutrino models that have not been ruled out, such as multiple light sterile neutrinos and sterile neutrinos with non-standard interactions.

+The ultra-high-energy neutrino event KM3-230213A may provide evidence of sterile neutrinos.